 Packaging for the puzzles is designed ‘in house’.
 We use different styles for the different groups of puzzles – e.g. Falcon de luxe, Jan van Haasteren, Wasgij, Jumbo, and Disney – making them easily recognisable in shops.
 Again, a first proof is run for checking.

 Puzzle images and packaging are printed onto paper and stored in the warehouse until needed.

 Jumbo’s factory is located in Medemblik.
 Its full name is the Dutch Game Factory (but known as NSF) and all our puzzles and most of our games are made there.
 When it’s time to produce a puzzle the artwork is collected from the warehouse.

-The printed drawings are glued onto green cardboard.
+The printed drawings are glued onto blue cardboard.
 These glued sheets are left to dry for about three days.

 Meanwhile, the white boxes and lids are custom made by a special machine.
 When the cardboard sheets have dried properly, they go to the punching machine.
 Each size/shape of puzzle has its own punching knife, which cuts the card-backed images into the familiar interlocking shapes.